 Provide your team with productivity tools

-There’s only so much a sales force can do unless they’re given the tools they need to do their job well.
+There’s only so much a sales force can do unless given the tools they need to do their job well.
 This is a cornerstone of sales enablement, and this mindset is vital to improving virtual efforts and sales revenue.

 Support and motivate your virtual sales team along the way